AaroneGeorge/gradeAi/README.md

-# evaluAIte
+# gradeAI

 ## Abstract

-**evaluAIte** is an application designed to streamline the grading process for educational institutions, specifically catering to professors and teachers.
+**gradeAI** is an application designed to streamline the grading process for educational institutions, specifically catering to professors and teachers.

 ## Key Features